 As a result, you might be facing mounting medical bills, time lost from work, and more.

 You might be entitled to damages as a result of your injuries from a slip and fall accident.
 But courts and juries, of course, need evidence.
+A slip and fall lawyer in Los Angeles will be crucial to making your case.

 Evidence Needed for a Slip and Fall Accident Claim